 Existing licensed services

 Services which are not required to change frequency as part of the Review are permitted to continue to operate under their current licence conditions.

+The 850/900 MHz band spectrum licence technical framework

+In August 2021, the ACMA finalised updates to the 850/900 MHz band spectrum licence technical framework (SLTF).
+These updates included amendments to coexistence arrangements between spectrum licensed services and frequency-adjacent apparatus-licensed services.

+One of the key components of the SLTF is the Radiocommunications Advisory Guidelines (RAGs) for 850/900 MHz band spectrum licensed transmitters and receivers.
+The updated RAGs include arrangements for coexistence with point to point fixed services in the 800 MHz band.
+This RALI has been revised to reflect these updated coexistence arrangments – see chapter 3 and Appendix E.

 Related RALIs

 General information about Fixed services is contained in the RALI entitled ‘Microwave Fixed Services: Frequency Co-ordination’ (FX 3).
 Other related RALIs and planning documents that will be periodically amended or supressed as the implementation of the outcomes of the 803–960 MHz Review progresses include: